$48.5

 Aggressive driving – Any professional driver could feel pressured to meet shipping deadlines, which could lead to overly aggressive driving practices, such as running red lights, merging without signaling or following a passenger vehicle too closely.

 As the victim of a semi-truck driver’s negligence, you don’t need to worry about knowing the exact cause of your crash.
-When you work with an Indianapolis truck accident lawyer at Stephenson Rife, we will investigate the circumstances surrounding the crash to find out why it happened.
+When you work with a truck accident lawyer at Stephenson Rife, we will investigate the circumstances surrounding the crash to find out why it happened.

 What to Expect From the Injury Claim Process